-- 2.3.8 Central Bletchley currently embraces a wide variety of land uses. - The land uses associated with Queensway comprise typical high street uses with a small number of national outlets but a much larger range of independents which provide for daily, convenience, shopping needs (although the only supermarket within Central Bletchley has recently closed).
+2.3.8 Central Bletchley currently embraces a wide variety of land uses.

+- 2.3.9 The land uses associated with Queensway comprise typical high street uses with a small number of national outlets but a much larger range of independents which provide for daily, convenience, shopping needs (although the only supermarket within Central Bletchley has recently closed).
 A key characteristic, however, is the low-end and limited range of shops.
 For example, there are many betting shops, charity shops and takeaway outlets which contribute to the lower quality 'feel' of Queensway.
 Development along Queensway is 2-3 storeys in height with upper floors occupied by offices and residential uses.
-These upper floors reflect a wide variety of building styles which make for a somewhat incoherent and disjointed appearance on Bletchley's 'high street'. - 2.3.10 Immediately to the north and south of Queensway are 2 storey Victorian residential terraces. - 2.3.11 Directly to the east of Saxon Gate between Princes Way and Brunel Roundabouts are larger footprint uses including the Bletchley View sites which have residential development consent, a Burger King outlet, the large apartment block of Stephenson House which, at 11 storeys, is the dominant visual feature of Central Bletchley and the 3 inward facing 'box' retail developments of Wilkinsons, the Brunel Centre and the former Sainsbury's superstore. - 2.3.12 The well used Bletchley Bus Station is located immediately to the north of Stephenson House.
+These upper floors reflect a wide variety of building styles which make for a somewhat incoherent and disjointed appearance on Bletchley's 'high street'. - 2.3.10 Immediately to the north and south of Queensway are 2 storey Victorian residential terraces. - 2.3.11 Directly to the east of Saxon Gate between Princes Way and Brunel Roundabouts are larger footprint uses including the Bletchley View sites which have residential development consent, a Burger King outlet, the large apartment block of Stephenson House which, at 11 storeys, is the dominant visual feature of Central Bletchley and the 3 inward-facing 'box' retail developments of Wilko, the Brunel Centre and the former Sainsbury's superstore. - 2.3.12 The well-used Bletchley Bus Station is located immediately to the north of Stephenson House.

-The Andrew Peck building is part of Milton Keynes College located to the west of the CBUDF area it will be transformed into the Institute of Technology.
+The Andrew Peck building is part of Milton Keynes College located to the west of the CBUDF area.
+It will be transformed into the new Institute of Technology.

-Stephenson House, viewed from Chandos Place is visually dominant as you enter Bletchley Town Centre.
+Stephenson House, as viewed from Chandos Place, is visually dominant as you enter Bletchley Town Centre.

-- 2.3.13 Rail infrastructure within Bletchley Station includes the train station and the accompanying decked car-park, the West Coast Mainline,EWR and the CEMEX industrial plant which benefits from rail access.
-This infrastructure occupies a significant area within Central Bletchley and causes issues of severance which have been highlighted in consultation exercises.

-- 2.3.14 Milton Keynes College is located in Central Bletchley to the west of the West Coast Mainline.
-It has plans to develop a new Institute of Technology [IoT] to equip students and apprentices with skills for the 21st century.
+- The Andrew Peck building is part of Milton Keynes College located to the west of the CBUDF area.
+It will be transformed into the new Institute of Technology. - Stephenson House, as viewed from Chandos Place, is visually dominant as you enter Bletchley Town Centre. - 2.3.13 Rail infrastructure within Bletchley Station includes the train station and the accompanying decked car park, the West Coast Mainline, EWR and the Cemex industrial plant which benefits from rail access.
+This infrastructure occupies a significant area within Central Bletchley and causes issues of severance which have been highlighted in consultation exercises. - 2.3.14 Milton Keynes College is located in Central Bletchley to the west of the West Coast Mainline.
+It has plans to develop a new Institute of Technology (IoT) to equip students and apprentices with skills for the 21st century.
 The IoT is underpinned by £18 million Department for Education investment and is set to play a significant role in Bletchley's renewal.

-- 2.3.15 Located to the south of Milton Keynes College on the key corner of Buckingham Road and Sherwood Drive is a well treed site which resides in private ownership.
-The site, which is covered by a number of Tree Preservation Orders, comprises part of a an old cricket ground which was formerly part of the Bletchley park estate.
-The remnants of a Victorian cricket pavilion remain to this day.

-- 2.3.16 Also located to the west of the West Coast

-Mainline are some vacant office buildings,

-namely Mercury House (with 'prior approval'

-to be converted into apartments) as well as

-Buckingham House a much more modest but

-sprawling 2-storey office building.
+- 2.3.15 Located to the south of Milton Keynes College, on the key corner of Buckingham Road and Sherwood Drive, is a well treed site which resides in private ownership.
+The site, which is covered by a number of Tree Preservation Orders, comprises part of an old cricket ground which was formerly part of the Bletchley Park estate.
+The remnants of a Victorian cricket pavilion remain to this day. - 2.3.16 Also located to the west of the West Coast Mainline are some vacant office buildings, namely Mercury House (with 'prior approval' to be converted into apartments) as well as Buckingham House a much more modest but sprawling 2-storey office building.